bjorni14/tsamnotes/Mock Exam 2015/Part 4 - Packet Switching.md

     * Calculation with explanation:
         * 192.168.1.0 in binary:
             * 11000000 10101000 00000001 00000000
-        * 24 in binary with the same number of bits is the subnet mask:
+        * converting 24 to a subnet mask means doing 24 1's from left to right
             * 11111111 11111111 11111111 00000000
         * Next we negate the subnet mask:
             * 00000000 00000000 00000000 11111111